Since its earliest days, WilmerHale has been guided by an unwavering commitment to the pursuit of equal justice.

-Today, as the wealth gap widens; our nation reels from the deaths of unarmed Black Americans at the hands of police and fellow civilians; the Asian American and Pacific Islander community faces a surge of hate incidents and violence; hard-won voting rights are threatened; and women and LGBTQ people still face barriers to equity, personal autonomy and advancement, we reiterate our guiding principles.
-We condemn prejudice in any guise, whether based on race, ethnicity, nationality, sexual orientation or gender identity, and we are committed to the pursuit of a fairer and more equitable system for all, using the formidable power of the law.
+Today, as the wealth gap widens; our nation reels from the deaths of unarmed Black Americans at the hands of police and fellow civilians; the Asian American and Pacific Islander community faces a surge of hate incidents and violence; the Jewish community becomes the target of escalating attacks; hard-won voting rights are threatened; and women and LGBTQ people still face barriers to equity, personal autonomy and advancement, we reiterate our guiding principles.
+We condemn prejudice in any guise, whether based on race, religion, ethnicity, nationality, sexual orientation or gender identity, and we are committed to the pursuit of a fairer and more equitable system for all, using the formidable power of the law.

 We have recently expanded our pro bono efforts with a Racial Justice Reform Initiative that adds an expanding list of matters involving civil rights, police reform, voting rights, and economic access to a legacy of work that has spanned the death penalty, marriage equality, asylum, family separation, disability rights, press freedom, and educational opportunity, among many other issues.